zhangwei03020915/abp/docs/en/tutorials/microservice/part-05.md

 ### Generating the UI Proxy

+To select the *Application* during proxy generation, ensure that the `CloudCrm.OrderingService` is *Started* beforehand.
+You can start the application using [Solution Runner](../../studio/running-applications.md).

 Now, we need to generate the [Static API Proxy](../../framework/api-development/static-csharp-clients.md) for the *Web* project.
 Right-click the *CloudCrm.Web* [package](../../studio/concepts.md#package) and select the *ABP CLI* -> *Generate Proxy* -> *C#* command:

 ![abp-studio-generate-proxy-2](images/abp-studio-generate-proxy-2.png)

 It will open the *Generate C# Proxies* window.
 Select the `CloudCrm.OrderingService` application, and it will automatically populate the *URL* field.
-Choose the *ordering* module, and check the *Without contracts* checkbox, since we already have a dependency on the `CloudCrm.OrderingService.Contracts` package in the `CloudCrm.Web` project.
+Choose the *ordering* module and service type is *application* lastly check the *Without contracts* checkbox, since we already have a dependency on the `CloudCrm.OrderingService.Contracts` package in the `CloudCrm.Web` project.

 ![abp-studio-generate-proxy-window-ordering-module](images/abp-studio-generate-proxy-window-ordering-module.png)

-> To be able to select the *Application*, you must *Build & Start* the related application beforehand.
-You can start the application using [Solution Runner](../../studio/running-applications.md).

 Lastly, we need to configure the use of a static HTTP client for the `OrderingService` in the `CloudCrm.Web` project.
 Open the `CloudCrmWebModule.cs` file in the `Web` project and add the following line to the `ConfigureServices` method: